Skip to main content

 Elementary School

-This evidence-based program builds important life skills and social competencies by using puppets in “real life” situations experienced by a children’s soccer team.
-Students develop their planning and decision making skills, interpersonal skills, and peer pressure resistance skills.
-They learn peaceful conflict resolution and continue to develop their cultural competence.
-The six lessons are: (1) Feelings and “I” Messages; (2) Conflict Resolution; (3) Making Decisions; (4) Alcohol, Tobacco, and Other Drugs; (5) Coping Skills; (6) Diversity and Program Review.
+This evidence-based program builds important life skills and social competencies using puppets in “real life” situations experienced by a children’s soccer team.
+Students develop planning and decision making skills, interpersonal skills, and peer pressure resistance skills and how to resolve conflicts peacefully.
 A short homework sheet and parent letter accompanies each lesson.
-Program evaluations are given to the classroom teacher.
+Program evaluations are completed by classroom teachers.

 Program Length: 6 sessions